Ceftobiprole: Microbiology

 Ceftobiprole has shown in vitro antimicrobial activity against a broad range of Gram-positive and Gram-negative pathogens.
 Among the Gram-positive pathogens, ceftobiprole has demonstrated good in vitro activity against methicillin-resistant Staphylococcus aureus, methicillin-susceptible Staphylococcus aureus and coagulase-negative staphylococci, as well as against strains of methicillin-resistant Staphylococcus aureus with reduced susceptibility to linezolid, daptomycin or vancomycin.
 Ceftobiprole has also displayed potent activity against Streptococcus pneumoniae (including penicillin-sensitive, penicillin-resistant and ceftriaxone-resistant strains) and Enterococcus faecalis, but not against Enterococcus faecium.
-For Gram-negative pathogens, ceftobiprole has shown good in vitro activity against Haemophilus influenzae (including both ampicillin-susceptible and ampicillin-non-susceptible isolates), Pseudomonas aeruginosa and strains of Escherichia coli, Klebsiella pneumoniae and Proteus mirabilis that do not produce extended-spectrum β-lactamases (ESBL).
+For Gram-negative pathogens, ceftobiprole has shown good in vitro activity against Haemophilus influenzae (including both ampicillin-susceptible and ampicillin-non-susceptible isolates), Pseudomonas aeruginosa and strains of Escherichia coli, Klebsiella pneumoniae and Proteus mirabilis that do not produce extended-spectrum β-lactamases.
 Like all other cephalosporins, ceftobiprole was inactive against strains that produce extended-spectrum β-lactamases.

-The efficacy of ceftobiprole has been demonstrated in two large randomized, double-blind, phase 3 clinical trials in patients with hospital-acquired and community-acquired pneumonia.
+The efficacy of ceftobiprole has been demonstrated in two large randomized, double-blind, phase III clinical trials in patients with hospital-acquired and community-acquired pneumonia.
 Ceftobiprole was non-inferior to ceftazidime plus linezolid in the treatment of hospital-acquired pneumonia (excluding ventilator-acquired pneumonia) and non-inferior to ceftriaxone with or without linezolid in the treatment of community-acquired pneumonia.

+Ceftobiprole has demonstrated significant antibiofilm activity, outperforming rifampin, vancomycin, and daptomycin against S. aureus.
+Consequently, its role in hardware-associated infections is increasingly being considered.

 Pharmacology

 Ceftobiprole is the active moiety of the prodrug ceftobiprole medocaril and is available for intravenous treatment only.
-The recommended dose is 500 mg as 2-hour infusion every 8 hours.
-It is mainly excreted renally.
-Dose adjustment is required for patients with moderate or severe renal impairment and for patients with end-stage renal disease, but no dose adjustment is needed by gender, ethnicity or age, in severely obese patients or in patients with hepatic impairment.

-Regulatory approvals
+It is mainly excreted via the kidney.